CopernicaMarketingSoftware/REACT-PHP-CPP/README.md

 ```

-After the instance of the event loop is created, it should be run in order for everything to register the timers and filedescriptors.
+After the instance of the event loop is created, it should be run in order to register the timers and filedescriptors.

 Connection class